 Lego has a facility in the Czech Republic where designers are responsible for their really large models that go on tour and on exhibit around the world..
 Most of them are static, such as famous buildings from around the world.
 Then there’s the Lego Bugatti Chiron, a full-size, running, drivable car.
 And it’s built almost entirely from Lego blocks.

-Total number of bricks is said to be around one million pieces.
+The total number of bricks is said to be around one million pieces.
 As a rule of thumb, Lego models usually retail for around ten cents per brick, so that would be about a $100,000 set.
 Considering the real car sells for about $2.4 million, that’s a bargain.
-Remarkably, almost the entire car is built of bricks.
-The wheels and tires, of course, are real Bugatti spec.There is a also a steel tube frame underneath everything for support.
-But the interior including seats, rear view mirror, even the removable steering wheel are all Lego.
+Remarkably, almost the entire car is built of Lego pieces.
+The wheels and tires, of course, are real Bugatti spec.There is also a steel tube frame underneath everything for support.
+But the interior, including seats, rear view mirror, even the removable steering wheel are all Lego.

 As with many Lego creations, you have to use a bit of imagination.
 There is no window glass, as there aren’t any pieces that will quite fit that size and shape.
 The bricks are primarily Technic brick, which lock together in more complex ways than the standard stacking bricks.
 Aside from the missing glass, the contours of the car are recreated rather faithfully.